4110E113/111-1/20221004/PythonCoding.md

 print(x)
 ```

-．Python Comparison Operators
+# Python Comparison Operators
-# Comparison operators are used to compare two values
+## Comparison operators are used to compare two values

 ```python
 x = 5